miahuoe/group-mail/README.md

 - Node.js + Express
 - Objection.js (+ knex) for ORM
 - Tested using supertest and mocha
-- node-imap for communication with DB
+- [node-imap](https://github.com/mscdex/node-imap) for communication with IMAP server
-- Uses JWT for logging in
+- JWT for authentication
 - Passwords are hashed using bcrypt
 - Dovecot for IMAP server (doesn't include any MTA like postfix)
 - Uses MySQL database (a few things need to be changed to work on other databases)
 - Everyting put together using docker-compose
 - Somewhat chaotic docker scripts - need to be rewritten.
-- Mail domain is hardcoded (no MTA, so there was no need to do it)
+- Mail domain is hardcoded (no MTA, so there was no need to fix it)